jefflord/MiniMonitor/MiniMonitor/readme.md

 # IPC with YT Music

 - Open a webview, naviate to ytm
-- run code to inject the main.js hosted at http://localhost/minimonitor/assets/main.js
+- run code to inject the main.js hosted at http://localhost/minimonitor/assets/main.js (loadJS())